Admissions and Records

 Assembly Bill 2364

-This bill permits the College to exempt nonresident special part-time students, who meet the requirements outlined in Section 76140 of the Education Code, from the requirement to pay nonresident tuition for the community college credit courses.
+This bill permits Fullerton College to exempt nonresident special part-time students, who meet the requirements outlined in Section 76140 of the Education Code, from the requirement to pay nonresident tuition.
 This exemption does not apply to special full-time students.
 This exemption is not intended to apply to categories of students who would be precluded from qualifying for the AB540 nonresident tuition exemption, for example:

 • Students who actually reside outside of California and enroll via Distance Education